-3.3.2 Rest period
+3.3.2 Rest periods

 If the overtime follows after your normal working hours, the Working Hours Act might prescribe an extra rest period.
 This rest period is also considered overtime.
-This differs from the normal rest period (before lunch, for example), at least half an hour of which is at your own expense.
+This differs from the normal rest period (for lunch, for example), at least half an hour of which is at your own expense.

-3.3.3 Compensation for overtime
+3.3.3 Time in lieu

 In consultation with your manager, you schedule compensation in the form of time for overtime worked.
 The time-for-time exchange must take place within the calendar year.
-If the compensation in the form of time is not been taken by the end of a calendar year, the balance will be transferred to the following year up to a maximum of 120 hours.
+If the compensation in the form of time has not been taken by the end of a calendar year, the balance will be transferred to the following year up to a maximum of 120 hours.
 Any hours in excess of 120 hours will be paid out.

-3.3.4 Paying overtime hours
+3.3.4 Pay for overtime hours

 You can also ask your manager to have the overtime hours paid.
 Your manager can refuse your request on commercial and/or operational technical grounds.
-Because of the Working Hours Act, the compensation in the form of time might have to be scheduled.
+It may occur that, given provisions in the Working Hours Act, this compensation might have to be scheduled as time off.
 If this happens, the request for payment will not be granted.
 When compensatory hours are paid, you receive your hourly wage for each hour worked.